rac2030/rac.su/content/project/MakeZurich-MoBiFloC.md

 {{<figure src="closeup-final-breadboard.jpg" caption="Final breadboard after getting home again and a goooooooooooooooood night (sunday) of sleep">}}

 ## Source code
-The Arduino and the NodeJS WebApplication is available on on GitHub @ https://github.com/rac2030/MakeZurich/tree/master/MoBiFloC
+The Arduino and the NodeJS WebApplication is available on GitHub @ https://github.com/rac2030/MakeZurich/tree/master/MoBiFloC

 ## Videos